adakri/adakri/README.md

 <br>

 Cool, Thanks to [Anurag Hazra](https://github.com/anuraghazra/github-readme-stats) for this great dynamic stats vizualisation as well as [Anton Komrev](https://komarev.com/anton) for the profile viewer counter.
-Forever a humble experience.
+Forever a humbling experience.

 <br/>